Skip to main content

 • Error: exitCode: 1 message: standard_init_linux.go:228: exec user process caused: exec format error

-• The incorrect platform was used to build the configured image.
+• The configured image was built for the incorrect platform.
 Control Plane requires the image target amd64.
 Refer to the Push an Image Guide for additional details.